 Key Stage 3

 Students starting in year 7 focus on developing key skills and mathematical understanding that will prepare them for both their GCSEs and real-world application of maths.
-A number of students will study and complete the GCSE certificate in maths during year 9, using the AQA examining board.
-Students also start to explore the world of probability and statistics in preparation for the Statistics GCSE.

 Key Stage 4

 Students in years 10 and 11 delve further into the world of Mathematics.

 The Mathematics Department use the AQA exam board for GCSE Mathematics.

 A Level Maths is a very well respected qualification.
 It is an essential requirement for most engineering, computer science, economics and biomedical sciences courses at university.
 It is essential to have A Level Maths if you want to study Maths or physics at university.

 A Level Mathematics is a 2 year course which is examined entirely at the end of Year 13.

 The course includes a variety of core maths topics such as: